-Standard of Care - Regulatory Developments
+Standard of Care Developments

 Our Individual Retirement and Group Retirement operating segments provide products and services that are subject to restrictions imposed by the Employee Retirement Income Security Act of 1974, as amended (ERISA), and the Internal Revenue Code, including the requirements set forth in the final fiduciary duty rule issued by the Department of Labor (the DOL) in April 2016 (the DOL Fiduciary Rule).
 On March 15, 2018, the U.S. Court of Appeals for the Fifth Circuit (the Fifth Circuit) ruled that the DOL exceeded its authority in promulgating the DOL Fiduciary Rule, specifically in its broadening the scope of "investment advice" fiduciary and in the terms of the best interest contract exemption.
 Following the Fifth Circuit's decision, the DOL announced on March 16, 2018, that it was suspending enforcement of the DOL Fiduciary Rule pending further review.
-In late April 2018, several motions were filed to intervene and seek rehearing of the Fifth Circuit's decision.
-If the Fifth Circuit's decision is upheld, the Fifth Circuit's ruling has the effect of invalidating the DOL Fiduciary Rule in its entirety.
+The Fifth Circuit subsequently denied, on May 22, 2018, a motion to reconsider the panel's decision and a further motion for rehearing by the full Fifth Circuit.
+If the Fifth Circuit's final judgment is not further appealed, the ruling has the effect of invalidating the DOL Fiduciary Rule in its entirety.

 In addition to recent developments surrounding the DOL Fiduciary Rule, the Securities and Exchange Commission (SEC), lawmakers and state insurance regulators are also engaged in re-evaluating what is an appropriate regulatory framework around a standard of care for the sale of investment products and services.
-These regulatory developments, together with disruptions in the implementation of the DOL Fiduciary Rule, have created uncertainties in the annuity marketplace.
-These uncertainties have negatively impacted the industry sales of annuity products, including those offered by Individual Retirement as reflected in declines of premiums and deposits and net flows in our variable annuity product line during the three-month period ended March 31, 2018.
-Additionally, on April 18, 2018, the SEC proposed a package of rulemakings and interpretations designed to address the standard of care issues and the transparency of retail investors' relationships with investment advisors and broker-dealers.
-The SEC established a 90-day comment period with respect to these proposals.
-We are evaluating the scope and potential impact of the SEC's proposals on our Retirement businesses and our distribution partners.
-Despite these developments, we believe our diverse annuity product offerings position Individual Retirement and Group Retirement to compete effectively in this evolving market environment.
+On April 18, 2018, the SEC proposed a package of rulemakings and interpretations designed to address the standard of care issues and the transparency of retail investors' relationships with investment advisors and broker-dealers.
+The comment period for these proposed rules expires on August 7, 2018.
+We are evaluating the scope and potential impact of the SEC's proposals and are closely following other similar federal and state-level regulatory developments.
+While we cannot predict the long-term impact of these developments on our Retirement businesses, we believe our diverse annuity product offerings position Individual Retirement and Group Retirement to compete effectively in this evolving marketplace.